 Numerous data, information and licenses are required by Federal Aviation Regulations and by the Federal Communications Commission as parts of the airplane file.
 This file shall be maintained as a permenent record of the airplane.
-The applicable FAA regulations should be checked periodically by the owner to ensure that the file is current.
-The following checklist contains a listing of required documents:
+The applicable FAA regulations should be checked periodically by the owner to en-

-- (1) To be displayed in the airplane at all times: - Aircraft Airworthiness Certificate (FAA Form 8100-2) - 2.
+- (1) To be displayed in the airplane at all times: - 1.
+Aircraft Airworthiness Certificate (FAA Form 8100-2) - 2.
 Aircraft Registration Certificate (FAA Form 8050-3) - Aircraft Radio Station License, if a transmitter is installed (FCC Form 556) - 4.
-All operating limitations placards. - (2) To be carried in the airplane at all times: - 1.
-Weight and Balance, and associated papers (current copy of the Repair and Alteration Form FAA Form 337, if applicable) - 2.
+All operating limitations placards. - (2).
+To be carried in the airplane at all times: - Weight and Balance, and associated papers (current copy of the Repair and Alteration Form FAA Form 337, if applicable) - 2.
 Equipment list. - (3) To be available upon request: - 1.
 Airplane Log Book - 2.
 Engine Log Book